Why is this medication prescribed?

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your response to hydrocortisone.
-Checkups are especially important for children because hydrocortisone can slow bone growth.
+Your doctor may order certain lab tests to check your response to hydrocortisone.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.